Mint is a flavour-some herb. Growing good leafy plants is easy, too easy when it tries to take over.

 Varieties of Mint to Grow

 - There are several varieties of mint (25 at my last count) some of which are quite showy with green and yellow, green and white and purple tinged leaves.
+Some say more than 3 varieties is overkill but hey!

 - I like ginger mint which grows bushy and about 2′ tall.
+I have also just bought a 3 inch pot of the variegated leafed pineapple mint.

 - Moroccan mint makes a good mint tea and peppermint Mentha piperita is always popular